slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9736-2/packetizer_raw_output.md

 Revise Section 2 to explicitly state that the 'TLV's Length field' is the 'Information Length' field as used in BMP TLV diagrams and clarify which string TLVs are covered by the definition.

+**Severity:** Low
+  *Basis:* The ambiguity is primarily editorial and is unlikely to impact interoperability, though it may lead to misinterpretation of the specification's scope.

+**Confidence:** High

 ---